Quillraven/gdx-quilly-utils/README.md

 - Set a base filename for the output tiles
 - Preview all extracted tiles
 - Download all tiles as a ZIP file

+## Image Combiner

+A tool to combine multiple images into a single grid layout.
+This utility arranges your uploaded images in a grid based on the dimensions you specify.

+Features:
+- Upload multiple images
+- Configure grid width and height for arrangement
+- Drag and drop to reorder images
+- Preview the combined image
+- Set a custom filename for the output
+- Download the combined image